ASHEVILLE AMADEUS 2023

 Kishi Bashi, soloist

-The wildly popular ALT ASO mobile chamber orchestra series returns!
 We head for the banks of the French Broad River to perform on Salvage Station’s massive outdoor stage.
 Featuring Kishi Bashi — a folk-infused, cinema-inspired artist known the world over for his cross-genre and multi- disciplinary approach to music-making — this ALT ASO performance doubles as the festival opener for Asheville Amadeus 2023.
-More details about this event to come….
-Stay tuned.
+The final ALT concert of the year will feature representation from Kishi Bashi’s expansive catalog, including orchestrated versions of “I am the Antichrist to You,” “Can’t Let Go Juno,” and “Manchester,” alongside American symphonic favorites specially curated by Maestro Darko Butorac and Kishi Bashi himself!

 MEET THE SOLOIST